-Many of Africa's most infamous diseases are transmitted by mosquitoes - including malaria, yellow fever and dengue fever.
+Many of Africa's most notorious diseases are transmitted by mosquitoes - including malaria, yellow fever and West Nile virus.
 However, mosquitoes aren't the only potentially deadly insect on the African continent.
-Tsetse flies transmit African trypanosomiasis (or sleeping sickness) to animals and humans in 39 sub-Saharan countries.
-Infection is usually confined to rural areas, and is therefore most likely to affect those planning on visiting farms or game reserves.
+Tsetse flies transmit African trypanosomiasis (commonly known as sleeping sickness) to animals and humans in 36 sub-Saharan countries.
+Infection is usually confined to rural areas and is therefore most likely to affect those planning on visiting farms or game reserves.

 The Tsetse Fly